Padstow Lifeboat Station

+The station currently operates the All-weather lifeboat, 16-04 Spirit of Padstow (ON 1283), on station since 2006.

 History

-The entrance to the River Camel is difficult to navigate because of the Doom Bar sandbank.
-This, and the steep cliffs and rocks along coast either side of the estuary, have been the site of many shipwrecks.
-In 1827 a small double-ended lifeboat was built by a local boat builder for £50, £10 of which was provided by the National Institution for the Preservation of Life from Shipwreck (as the RNLI was known at the time) and the remainder from local people.
+The entrance to the River Camel is difficult to navigate because of the Doom Bar sandbank, also known as the Dunbar sands.
+This, and the steep cliffs and rocks along coast either side of the estuary, has been the site of many shipwrecks.
+On 26 December 1826, the brig Lord Dupplin was wrecked on the Dunbar sands, whilst on passage from Newport to London.
+Four pilots set out to assist, but three were lost when their boat capsized.

+The following year, a small double-ended lifeboat, Mariners Friend, was built by local boat builder Tredwen for £50, funded by the subscription of local people, with a gift of £10 from the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), (later to become the RNLI is 1854).

 The Padstow Harbour Association for the Preservation of Life and Property from Shipwreck was founded at a public meeting on 11 November 1829.
-Funding came from Lloyd's of London and several companies involved in shipping along the coast.
-Equipment was provided to help vessels enter and leave the estuary; Manby's mortars were provided to help crews escape shipwrecks, and a boathouse was built at Hawker's Cove for the lifeboat which was closer to the Doom Bar than the quay where it had previously been kept.
+Additional funding came from Lloyd's of London and several companies involved in shipping along the coast.
+Equipment was provided to help vessels enter and leave the estuary; Manby's mortars were provided to help crews escape shipwrecks, and a boathouse was built at Hawker's Cove for the lifeboat, which was closer to the Doom Bar than the quay, where it had previously been kept.

-The Harbour Association's lifeboat was in poor condition by 1855 and so the RNLI undertook to provide a new one.
-It arrived at Padstow on 3 June 1856 and kept in the boathouse at Hawker's Cove.
-A larger lifeboat was provided in 1864 for which a new boathouse was built at Hawker's Cove next to the earlier one.
-The lifeboat capsized on 6 February 1867 while attempting to rescue the crew of a schooner, resulting in the deaths of five of the lifeboat crew.